nofatclips/generateTags/README.md

 * we’d like the function to be able to cope with interpunction, so that “word”, “word,” and “¡word!” are seen as the same “word”;
 * we’d like the function to cope with different character case, so that “word”, “Word” and “WORD” are seen as the same “word”;
 * we’d like the function to retain the case when possible: if “Codecademy” is always written with the capital “C”, then this is how it should appear in the output;
-* we’d like the function to remove words that appear only one time or, in general, whose frequency is lower than a certain threshold--where the threshold is a constant one, or a value passed as a fourth argument to the function.
+* we’d like the function to remove words that appear only once or, in general, whose frequency is lower than a certain threshold--where the threshold can either be a constant value, or a `minimumFrequency` argument passed to the function.
 Example:

 >   `> var html = "<p>one and two and three <i>one three</i> three</p>"`